jcapellman/uc-berkeley-notebooks/Capstone_Project/README.md

 ### Future research and development
 ---
-1. **Validate Generalization**:
+1. **Validate Generalization:**
-   Ensure the performance isn't specific to the current Kaggle dataset.
-Use additional testing on unseen data (e.g., another holdout set or external validation dataset) to confirm the model's ability to generalize.
-   - Consider cross-validation with more folds to robustly verify performance consistency across different subsets of the data as opposed to the 2 folds used in this research.
+   - Test the model on additional datasets to ensure its generalizability.

-2. **Analyze the Data**:
+2. **Analyze the Data:**
-   - Investigate the dataset to ensure no data leakage (e.g., features that unintentionally provide direct information about the target).
-Data leakage could artificially inflate performance.
+   - Investigate the dataset for potential data leakage and ensure balanced class performance.
-   - Identify class distributions and ensure the model performs equally well across all classes, especially if the dataset is imbalanced.

-3. **Measure Computational Efficiency**:
+3. **Measure Computational Efficiency:**
-   - Check the time and resource costs of training and inference.
-If the model is expensive to train or deploy, consider simplifying it by reducing the dimensionality (e.g., Principal Component Analysis, feature selection) or using a faster approximation model (like LinearSVC).
+   - Optimize the model to reduce training and inference times.

-4. **Explainability**:
+4. **Improve Explainability:**
-   - Since SVMs can sometimes be treated as a "black box," techniques to improve interpretability should be considered.
-For instance, look into the support vectors and weights of the model to understand which data points and features drive predictions.
+   - Enhance the interpretability of the SVM model.

-5. **Continuous Evaluation**:
+5. **Continuous Evaluation:**
-   - Plan for monitoring the model over time if used in production.
-Data drifts (changes in the underlying data distribution) could reduce accuracy, so consider creating a pipeline for periodic retraining and validation.
+   - Implement a pipeline for periodic retraining to account for data drifts.
 ---

 ### Rationale